leedavidarmstrong/project-one/README.md

-# Relation between Uber usage and weather conditions/season in New York city 2009-2015
+# Characterisation of Uber usage and its relation with weather conditions/season in New York city 2009-2015
 ## Team Members
 •	Lee Amstrong
 •	Damian Kifuso